davidb-onchain/asset-archive/development.md

 - Resolved numerous errors related to Terraform state, provider versions, resource attributes, and GitHub Actions permissions.
 - Created and refined a `cloud-init` provisioning script to automate Droplet setup, including Docker installation and service startup.
 - Fixed a critical bug where the provisioning script would hang due to interactive prompts during package upgrades.
-- Designed and implemented a zero-downtime, Terraform-based container update strategy that preserves data.
+- Designed and implemented a zero-downtime container update strategy that preserves data.
-- Created a new deployment workflow (`deploy.yml`) that automatically deploys new container images after they are built.
+- Created a new deployment workflow (`deploy.yml`) that automatically deploys new container images via direct SSH.
+- **Major Architecture Improvement**: Refactored from Terraform remote-exec to GitHub Actions direct SSH for container deployments, solving hanging deployment issues and improving performance.
 - Authored comprehensive documentation in `workflow.md` detailing the project's architecture, philosophy, and CI/CD processes.

 ## Next Steps & Future Work